railsfactory-dhanesh/libvirtinator/README.md

 libvirtinator
 ============

+* this is an incomplete work in progress

 *Opinionatedly Deploy libvirt VM instances.*

 This is a Capistrano 3.x plugin, and relies on SSH access with passwordless sudo rights.